jeremymiller00/ProjectList/README.md

 # ProjectList
 A list and basic description of data science projects

+## Retrain Manuscript Matcher
+Use updated last five years of published Title and Abstract from WoS to retrain and update a Fasttext-like FFNN in Tensorflow.
+Update Tensorflow code to enhance forward compatability.

 ## Manuscript Prefill - Data Extraction
 Given a new manuscript submission, extract and prefill the fields author, title, abstract, institution, funder.

 ## Add Conflict of Interest by Organization Data to Peer Review Recommendations
 Fuzzy comparison of author insstitutions with each potential reviewer institution to idenify potential conflict of interest in peer reviewer recommendation.
+Comparison made with Jaro-Winkler similarity score.
+Threshold identified by training a Logistic Regression model with JW as the single feature.

 ## Predicting Peer Review Suitability for Manuscript Submissions
 Given a new manuscript submission to an academic journal, what is the probability of it passing first-line review?